 - July 14, 2020 - Updates on USMS Event Sanctioning through August

 - June 18, 2020 - Updates on USMS Event Sanctioning through July

 - May 20, 2020 - Updates on USMS Event Sanctioning through June

 Through the new USMS Community (launched Apr.
 2021), we would like to offer USMS sanctioned events the opportunity to post about and promote their events in the Events and Results group.
 Community is open to all USMS members and discussion around sanctioned events is encouraged.

 - Go the Distance is an ongoing fitness event to encourage USMS members to swim regularly and track progress.

 USMS encourages clubs and event organizers to get creative by hosting virtual pool and open water events in a variety of formats.
-These events can be used as fundraisers to help clubs recoup revenue lost during the shutdown.
+These events can be used as fundraisers for clubs.
 A few options:

-- ePostal competitions (existing examples: Pool versus Cool, IM Madness, 400 Kick for Time, Miracle Mile, Two Mile Relay, Brute Squad)
+- ePostal competitions (existing examples: 400 Fastest Pull for Sebastopol, IM Madness, 400 Kick for Time, Miracle Mile, Two Mile Relay, Brute Squad)

 - Clinics to help improve technique after an extended break from swimming